Izora Armstead: 1991–2004: Reformation of The Weather Girls

 After a three-year hiatus and Wash pursuing her solo career, Armstead reformed The Weather Girls with her daughter Dynelle Rhodes and relocated to Germany in 1991.
-Their first album together, Double Tons of Fun, was released in 1993.
+Their first album together, titled Double Tons of Fun, was released in 1993.
 The album's lead single "Can You Feel It" peaked at number two Billboards Dance chart.
-The song also peaked at number 75 on Germany's music chart, their second single to enter that chart since "It's Raining Men".
+The song peaked at number 75 on Germany's music chart, their second single to enter that chart since "It's Raining Men".
 While touring the club circuit, the album's third single "We Shall All Be Free" peaked at number 80 on Germany's music chart.
 Their follow-up album Think Big! was released in December 1995.
 The album saw Armstead's contribution as a songwriter and penning several songs, including the album's third single "The Sound of Sex (Ooh Gitchie O-La-La-Ay)" which was written with her daughter.
-The album also contained a cover version of Sylvester's 1979 disco hit "Stars", recorded as a duet with Scottish pop singer Jimmy Somerville.
+The album contained a cover version of Sylvester's 1979 disco hit "Stars", recorded as a duet with Scottish pop singer Jimmy Somerville.

-In 1999, The Weather Girls released their eighth studio album Puttin' On The Hits which contained a collection of covered disco songs.
+In 1999, The Weather Girls released their eighth studio album Puttin' on the Hits which contained a collection of covered disco songs.
 In 2002, they joined the Disco Brothers for a participation in the German National Final for the Eurovision Song Contest, with their song "Get Up".
-Overall, the group finished in thirteenth place.
+Overall, the group finished in 13th place.